 Check out all of the best things to do in Trebon, Czech Republic!

 Connected to the Old Town Hall in Trebon’s city center is the unmissable watch tower overlooking the entrance to the city for centuries.
-For 30 CZK each (or 60 CZK for your entire family) you can climb the nearly 100 foot (30 m) tower and get a bird’s eye view of the eye appealing town center as well as the surrounding wetlands.
+For 30 CZK each (or 60 CZK for your entire family), you can climb the nearly 100 foot (30 m).
+Get a bird’s eye view of the eye appealing town center as well as the surrounding wetlands.

 View the pretty Baroque and Renaissance facades to all the buildings below.
-While this may not be the tallest tower you can climb in the Czech Republic, it is the greatest way to see the city from Trebon.
+While this may not be the tallest tower you can climb in the Czech Republic, it is the best way to see the city!